-The Faculty of Law of the University of Macau has been offering since 2006/2007 a graduate program in International Business Law, which is open to both students with a law degree and those with degrees from other disciplines.
-It offers a great opportunity for persons involved and interested in regulatory challenges related to global business (such as international trade, finance, dispute resolution, commercial contracts, intellectual property, gaming or other sectors).
+The Faculty of Law of the University of Macau has been offering since 2006/2007 a Master Programme in International Business Law, which is open to both students with a law degree and those with degrees from other disciplines.
+It offers a great opportunity for persons interested in regulatory challenges related to global business (such as international trade, finance, dispute resolution, commercial contracts, intellectual property, gaming and other sectors).

-Particularly in the age of economic globalization, it is fundamental to be aware of a variety of global legal and regulatory standards set by national and international bodies that are in force both in Macau and in other regions of the world, including the mainland of China, Hong Kong, the European Union, the BRICS countries (Brazil, Russia, India, China and South Africa) and many other countries or regions.
+Particularly in the age of economic globalization, it is fundamental to be aware of a variety of global legal and regulatory standards set by national and international bodies that are in force both in Macao SAR and in other regions of the world, including the Mainland of China, Hong Kong SAR, the European Union, the BRICS countries (Brazil, Russia, India, China, South Africa) and other countries and regions.

-To meet the serious challenges in the world of business today, the program has a flexible structure.
-It first includes the traditional areas of business regulation, such as WTO and Regional Trade Law, Transnational Law, or Dispute Resolution.
-Complementing these courses, the program also provides a practical introduction to the comparative method, to interdisciplinary problem solving and research methodology as well as legal writing in the English language.
-In the second semester, various electives are offered, which allow the participants to select courses in accordance with their individual interest and specialization.
-These cover among others, courses on Intellectual Property Law in the Creative Economy, Macau and Comparative Gaming Law, Money Laundering and Anti-Corruption Law, Commercial Contracts, Company Law, Consumer Protection law or other specialized courses such as a course on Business Law in the BRICS Countries.
+To meet the emerging challenges in the world of business today, the programme has a flexible structure.
+It includes the traditional areas of business regulation, such as WTO and Regional Trade Law, Transnational Law, and Dispute Resolution.
+Complementing these courses, the programme also provides a practical introduction to the comparative method, to interdisciplinary problem solving and research methodology as well as legal writing in the English language.
+In the second semester, various electives are offered, which allow the participants to select courses in accordance with their individual interests and specialization.
+These cover among others, Intellectual Property Law in the Creative Economy, Macau and Comparative Gaming Law, Anti-Money Laundering and Anti-Corruption Law, Commercial Contracts, Company Law, Consumer Protection Law and other specialized courses such as Advanced Issues of International Trade Law with special focus on business laws of the BRICS countries.
 A full list of courses can be found below.

 - The program is taught in English language.